 How does this impact your tax obligations and entitlements?

 But wait!
-Some contractors are entitled to superannuation too: Despite not being rank-and-file employees, some contractors may still be eligible for superannuation payments if they’re paid wholly or principally for their labour.
+Some contractors are entitled to superannuation payments if they’re paid wholly or principally for their labour.
 Where the contractual terms indicate that the individual is remunerated wholly or principally (for example, more than half of the total dollar value) for their personal labour or skills, the work must be performed personally by the contractor, and the individual is not paid to achieve a result (for example, paid on a time-basis rather than for a set outcome), the contractor may be eligible for superannuation.

 Contractors can deduct a range of costs: Finally, contractors may be entitled to a range of deductions relating to the costs of running their business, including office equipment, depreciating assets, and travel costs.
 For employees, it’s generally assumed that the employer covers these costs, or reimburses the employee for them.